Lily Tomlin

 In 1975, Tomlin made her film debut with Robert Altman's Nashville, which earned her a nomination for the Academy Award for Best Supporting Actress.
 In 1977, her performance as Margo Sperling in The Late Show won her the Silver Bear for Best Actress and nominations for the Golden Globe and BAFTA Award for Best Actress.
 Her other notable films include All of Me (1984), Big Business (1988), Flirting with Disaster (1996), Tea with Mussolini (1999), I Heart Huckabees (2004), A Prairie Home Companion (2006), and Grandma (2015).

 Tomlin is known for her collaborations with Jane Fonda starring in the films 9 to 5 (1980), 80 for Brady (2023), and Moving On (2023).
-She also starred with Fonda on the Netflix series Grace and Frankie, which ran from 2015 to 2022.
-She earned four Primetime Emmy Award for Outstanding Lead Actress in a Comedy Series nominations.
+She also starred with Fonda on the Netflix series Grace and Frankie, which ran for seven seasons from 2015 to 2022 and for which she received four Emmy nominations for Outstanding Lead Actress in a Comedy Series.
 From 2002 to 2006, she portrayed Deborah Fiderer on the Aaron Sorkin series The West Wing.
-She also voiced Ms. Frizzle for the children's animated series The Magic School Bus (1994–1997) and The Magic School Bus Rides Again (2017–2020).
+She also voiced Ms. Frizzle for the children's animated series The Magic School Bus (1994–1997) and The Magic School Bus Rides Again (2017–2021).

 Biography from the Wikipedia article Lily Tomlin.
 Licensed under CC-BY-SA.
 Full list of contributors on Wikipedia.